itsmeipg/mpv-config/README.md

 # In progress

 - Clean up menu creation function.
-(Medium)
 - Update README.md pictures.
 At least try to make less commits or try using another branch before merging into main.
 (I think that's how it works?)
-- Option to change name of default profile.
-(Easy)
-- Make hint values disappear if different from mpv defaults, instead of mpv.conf's defaults.
-(Medium.
-Only an issue in uosc-subtitle-settings.conf)
+- Work on uosc-subtitle-settings.lua.
+Make hint values disappear if different from mpv defaults, instead of mpv.conf's defaults.
+Replace radio buttons with active state.
+Clean up code logic.
 - Test if audio-normalize-downmix has an effect on sofalizer.
-(Medium)

 # Theme